Why sailboat rental in Croatia is so popular?

 Furthermore, there are day charters or fishing boat rentals, mostly with smaller powerboats in between 5 and 10 metres length.
 Those boats are usually rented out per day.

 If you are new into sailing and enjoy group travels, you might opt for a flotilla sailing holiday or a cabin charter trip.
 Last not least a crewed luxury yacht hire

 can make the dream of your perfect charter vacation come true.

 4 K Video about a Charter Crew enjoying a sailing week in Croatia

 Which are the most visited ports and marinas?

 For your boating experience, you can head to the following major harbour towns: Pula

 , Sukosan, Biograd,

 .
 You can navigate along the Dalmatian coastline or hopp around the islands.
-The distance between Dubrovnik in the South to the middle-dalmatian town Zadar is 155 nautical miles.
+The distance between Dubrovnik in the South to the Middle-Dalmatian town Zadar is 155 nautical miles.
 From Zadar to Pula in Istria you have another 70 nautical miles of beautiful coast with many islands.
 On this itinerary, you can throw your anchor at islands like Pag, Krk, Cres and Losinj.